 An estimated 400 people have died from exposure, and 1,750 have suffered from an asbestos-related disease.
 W.R.
 Grace and Company has since faced 270,000 asbestos-related lawsuits.
 They filed for bankruptcy in 2001, setting aside $4 billion in an asbestos trust.
 Montana agencies were also held liable for failing to warn residents of the dangers posed by the mine.
 In 2011, a $43 million settlement was reached to compensate miners and their families.

 According to the American Cancer Society, 8 out of 10 people with mesothelioma inhaled, swallowed, or exposed to asbestos.
 In the case of those parties who are typically liable, mesothelioma lawsuits include but are not limited to the following:

 - Building owners

 - Retailers that sold asbestos-containing products

-- Medical bills and related costs
+- Medical bills

 - Loss of wages